 - Add sweet ground paprika, stir, and fry shortly for about ½ a minute, but no longer, so the paprika doesn’t get burnt.

-- Add broth slowly, and whisk it to avoid building of lumps.
+- Add broth in batches.
+Whisk to avoid the building of lumps.

-- Boil the soup and add diced potatoes, 2 teaspoons of salt, ground pepper and minced garlic.
+- Bring the soup to a boil.
+Add diced potatoes, 2 teaspoons of salt, ground pepper, and minced garlic.

-- Lower the temperature to 1/3 and boil while stirring for 20 minutes, or when the potatoes get soft.
+- Lower the temperature to ⅓ and boil while occasionally stirring for 15-20 minutes or until the potatoes soften.

 - Add the fried sausages into the soup and shortly boil for 2 minutes.